intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 ### Setting up your instance & clusters

-While there are many ways to set up Kubeflow, in the interest of spead we will start with using a fast setup script in this directory (`fast_setup.sh`).
+While there are many ways to set up Kubeflow, in the interest of speed we will start with using a fast setup script in this directory (`fast_setup.sh`).
 `fast_setup.sh` will do the following for you:

 * Download Kubeflow and it dependencies